PokemonGoF/PokemonGo-Bot/README.md

     evolve specified pokemons on startup.
 This is especially useful for batch-evolving after popping up a lucky egg (currently this needs to be done manually).

-    The evolve all mechanism evolves only higher CP pokemons.
-It does this by first ordering them from high-to-low CP.
+    The evolve all mechanism evolves only higher IV/CP pokemons.
+It works by sorting the high CP pokemons (default: 300 CP or higher) based on their IV values.
+After evolving all high CP pokemons, the mechanism will move on to evolving lower CP pokemons only based on their CP (if it can).
     It will also automatically transfer the evolved pokemons based on the release configuration.

     Examples on how to use (set in config.json):